BxOxSxS/adhell3-components-exodus/README.md

 Trackers are obtained from [Exodus Database](https://reports.exodus-privacy.eu.org), specyfically from url https://etip.exodus-privacy.eu.org/trackers/export

 There are also merged with `CustomTrackers.txt`

-You can also simply download the latest one in the repo

 ## Customization
 You can add your own components to `CustomTrackers.txt`, they will be added to the generated files